ItsNotGoodName/email-to-telegram/README.md

 Telegram bot that reads a mailbox file and forwards it to a Telegram channel.
 It can handle png and jpeg attachments.

+This requires postfix to receive emails.

+Setup postfix using Ansible: https://github.com/ItsNotGoodName/debian-postfix-role

 # Installation
 ```
 pip3 install --user -r requirements.txt